Least-Squares Neural Network (LSNN) Method For Linear Advection-Reaction Equation: Discontinuity Interface: Introduction

 The rest of the paper is organized as follows.
 In \Cref{relu dnn}, we describe ReLU NN functions and CPWL functions, and introduce a known result about their relationship.
-Then we further investigate the structure of ReLU NN functions. \Cref{lsnn method} review the least-squares neural network method and formulate the method on the framework in \Cref{relu dnn}.
-Then we prove the method is capable of locating any discontinuous interfaces of the problem in \Cref{error estimate}.
-Finally, \Cref{numerics} presents numerical results for both two and three dimensional test problems with various discontinuous interfaces.
+Then we further investigate the structure of ReLU NN functions. \Cref{lsnn method} reviews the LSNN method in \cite{Cai2021linear} and formulates the method based on the framework in \Cref{relu dnn}.
+Then we prove that the method is capable of locating any discontinuity interfaces of the problem in \Cref{error estimates}.
+Finally, \Cref{numerics} presents numerical results for both two- and three-dimensional test problems with various discontinuity interfaces.

-\section{ReLU NN Functions}
+\section{ReLU NN functions}

 First we begin with the definition of the rectified linear unit (ReLU) activation function.
 The ReLU activation function $\sigma$ is defined by